 Consumers Self Help was founded in 1986 when a group of Consumers banded together to advocate for a Consumer Run Program.
-We received a small grant of $20,000 from the County Board of Supervisors to start their program.
+We received a small grant of $20,000 from the County Board of Supervisors to start our program.

 At first, the program rented meeting rooms at Churches and other non-profit organizations.
 Consumers, that is individuals who received mental health services, got together for peer support, and to advocate together for improved services.
 These were pretty informal gatherings

-In 1989 Consumers Self Help became a private non-profit organization and by 1995 the organization was expanded to three separate programs, the South Center, North Center and The Office for Patients’ Rights for Sacramento County.
+In 1989, Consumers Self Help became a private non-profit organization and by 1995 the organization was expanded to three separate programs: the South Center, North Center, and The Office for Patients’ Rights for Sacramento County.

-In 2007 the contract for the Wellness & Recovery Center under the Mental Health Services Act was awarded to Consumers Self Help.
+In 2007, the contract for the Wellness & Recovery Center under the Mental Health Services Act was awarded to Consumers Self Help.

-Through it all, we have remained peer-driven, and peer-operated.
+Through it all, we have remained peer-driven and peer-operated.